-4 Drag the field representing your primary search criterion from the Field list to the Query area.
+In the Field list, select a primary search criterion and drag it to the Query area.

 For example, to find the Defects relating to a specific project, drag Project to the Query area.
 An arrow identifying the search field (the query element) will appear in the Query area.